Lehna Singh Majithia

 Lehna Singh Majithia (died 1854), also romanized as Lahina or Lahna, was a polymath, inventor, warrior, and statesman.
 He had an interest in statecraft, architecture, mathematics, astronomy, firearms, mechanics, languages, art, and ordnance.
+He was a courtier of the Lahore Darbar of the Sikh Empire.
 Lehna Singh was the father of famous businessman and philanthropist, Dyal Singh Majithia.

 Biography

 Family background

-Sardar Lehna Singh of the renowned Majithia family was a Sardar of Lahore Darbar who earned the maximum number of bravery titles during his time.
-Lehna was the son of Desa Singh Majithia, a feudal chief who had sworn allegiance to Ranjit Singh in 1809, later serving in the military expedition to Kangra, which pushed the Gurkhas out of the Punjab Hills region.
+Lehna Singh belonged to the Majithia family and was the son of Desa Singh Majithia, a feudal chief who had sworn allegiance to Ranjit Singh in 1809, later serving in the military expedition to Kangra, which pushed the Gurkhas out of the Punjab Hills region.
 Thus, Desa was named the governor of Kangra and the city of Amritsar.
 In 1818, Desa served in the Multan campaign.
 Lehna was the eldest son of Desa.